-The caves are part of the broader Cradle of Humankind UNESCO World Heritage Site because it was within these caves that many of the most profound discoveries have been made, including the unearthing of many, very early human species.
+The caves are part of the broader Cradle of Humankind UNESCO World Heritage Site because it was within these caves that many of the most important discoveries have been made.

 Krugersdorp is predominantly a mining town, built to take advantage of the huge deposits of gold and minerals that were discovered in the Witwatersrand area close to Johannesburg.

-The town itself may not have much to offer to a tourist, but the surrounding area is rich in beautiful scenery and many underground cave systems that can be explored.
+The town itself may not have much to offer tourists, but the surrounding area is rich in beautiful scenery and many underground cave systems that can be explored.

 Cullinan is another mining town found close to Johannesburg, and this town is very much of interest to those wanting to learn more about the history of the region, and the mining opportunities that brought many settlers here.

-Many of the buildings here date back to the early 20th century, when the town was first established, and walking through the streets is almost like taking a step back in time.
+Many of the buildings date back to the early 20th century, when the town was first established.
+Walking through the streets is almost like taking a step back in time.

 13. Klipriviersberg Nature Reserve

-The Klipriviersberg Nature Reserve is an unusual nature reserve, in that it is located just a few miles away from the Johannesburg city centre.
+The Klipriviersberg Nature Reserve is an unusual nature reserve, in that it’s located less than ten miles from Johannesburg city center.

-Being so close to the city, it’s surprising to find so much wildlife and beautiful scenery right on the doorstep, and it makes for an easy escape, and a great look at the nature of the region.
+Being so close to the city, it’s surprising to find so much wildlife and beautiful scenery right on the doorstep, and makes for an easy escape, as well as a great look at the nature of the region.